 |Origin||South Africa, Swartland|

-The vineyard was planted in 2005, all vines are Gobelet pruned (Bush Vines).
-From 2013, organic work has been done in the vineyards and as few chemicals as possible are used.
-The soil consists mainly of sand/weathered granite and Malmesbury shale.
-This is important for structure and freshness in the grapes.
-The vineyard has a slope that faces southwest.
+All grapes come from a vineyard on Paardeberg Mountain, south of Malmesbury in Swartland.
+The vineyard was planted in 1984, all vines are Gobelet pruned (Bush Vines) and the vineyard is not irrigated.
+From 2014, organic work has been done in the vineyards and no chemicals are used anymore.
+The soil consists of weathered granite and clay.
+The vineyard is located at an altitude of 280m and has a slope that faces south-west.